 \section{Conclusion}

-This paper proposes \name{}, a novel approach of training a differentially private data generator by ensuring privacy property on the information flow from the discriminator to generator in GAN. \name{} is enabled by a differentially private gradient aggregation mechanism combined with random projection.
-It significantly outperforms prior work on both image and non-image datasets.
-Moreover, \name{} reatins reasonable utility on more complex image dataset for which DP-GAN can hardly converge.
+We propose \name{}, a novel approach for training a differentially private data generator for high-dimensional data. \name{} is enabled by a novel differentially private gradient aggregation mechanism combined with random projection.
+It significantly outperforms prior work on both image and non-image datasets in terms of preserving data utility for generated datasets.
+Beyond the high utility compared with the state-of-the-art differentially private data generative models under similar setting, \name{} is also able to preserve high data utility even given small privacy budgets.